mpsonntag/snippets/courses/teaching/docker.md

     docker volume rm [volumeName]

+- connect container and host ports; make sure exposing a port is really necessary before you do it!

+    docker run -it -p [host port]:[container port] [container]

+## Docker volumes and file handling
 - mounting directories from the docker container to the outside and vice versa; can be specified multiple times
-- NOTE: -v will always overwrite everything thats in the container target directory; it is actually not an overwrite, but the directory from the outside will be mounted "over" the directory inside the container. as long as it is mounted, the container directory is not removed, but not accessible.

         docker run -it -v /path/on/host/:/path/on/container [container]

-- connect container and host ports; make sure exposing a port is really necessary before you do it!

-    docker run -it -p [host port]:[container port] [container]
+- NOTE: `-v` will always overwrite everything thats in the container target directory; it is actually not an overwrite, but the directory from the outside will be mounted "over" the directory inside the container. as long as it is mounted, the container directory is not removed, but not accessible.

+- NOTE: when using volumes, the directories on the host system need to be assigned either to a user that is in the user group or should be assigned to the docker group.

+- copy files from a running docker instance

+        docker cp [OPTIONS] CONTAINER:SRC_PATH DEST_PATH|-
+        docker cp [OPTIONS] SRC_PATH|- CONTAINER:DEST_PATH

-### Thorough cleanup
+### Docker cleanup

 docker can be a bit messy with the images and containers it leaves behind.
 Normal cleanup with the `rm` command might not be enough.